1)

 (f)

-Explanation #2 (Part 1): Rabeinu Efrayim however, says that on one alone the Gemara would not have said that 'All wild goats have them'; nor would Rav Ashi have even thought that they are T'reifah, since all (our) animals have them.
+Explanation #2 (Part 1): Rabeinu Efrayim however, states that on one alone the Gemara would not have said that 'All wild goats have them'; nor would Rav Ashi have even thought that they are T'reifah, since all (our) animals have them.

 àìà åãàé àôéìå òì äùðéä ÷àîø ãëùøä, îùåí ãäðé òéæé áøééúà äëé àéú ìäå.